na-stewart/gmad-py/README.md

 This tool can be very useful for handling addons directly on a server, and especially if you choose to use Linux as your preferred operating system.

+This repo has been reinstated due to public demand.

 <!-- GETTING STARTED -->
 ## Getting Started